mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/index.md

 <div style="width:100%; float:left">
   <div style="float: left; width: 62%; min-height:450px;">
 This implementation guide includes a machine-readable representation of WHO guidelines for verifiable IPS during pilgrimage.
 It explicitly encodes computer-interoperable logic, including data models, terminologies, and logic expressions, in a computable language to support implementation of IPS during pilgrimage usage scenario.
-This Implementation Guide leverages the [WHO Global Digital Health Certification Network (GDHCN)](https://www.who.int/initiatives/global-digital-health-certification-network).
+This Implementation Guide leverages the <a href="https://www.who.int/initiatives/global-digital-health-certification-network">WHO Global Digital Health Certification Network (GDHCN)</a>.

-The guide is part of the [WHO SMART Guidelines approach](https://www.who.int/teams/digital-health-and-innovation/smart-guidelines) to support countries to integrate WHO global health and data recommendations into digital systems accurately and consistently.
+The guide is part of the <a href="https://www.who.int/teams/digital-health-and-innovation/smart-guidelines">WHO SMART Guidelines approach</a> to support countries to integrate WHO global health and data recommendations into digital systems accurately and consistently.
 It defines a series of FHIR Resources, Profiles, Extensions, and Terminology.

 Supporting guidance, recommendations, resources, and standards are included in the <a href="references.html">References</a> and <a href="dependencies.html">Dependencies</a>.